internetarchive/fatcat/guide/src/reference_graph.md

 metadata, and do not include many updates to existing works.

-Hundreds of millions of raw citation strings ("unstructured") have not been parsed into a structured for for fuzzy matching.
+Hundreds of millions of raw citation strings ("unstructured") have not been parsed into a structured for fuzzy matching.
 We plan to use GROBID to parse these citation strings, in addition to the current use of GROBID parsing for references from fulltext documents.